flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

     Many introduction books on programming are content with covering the basics that are common to all programmers but then do not take you any further.
 In this book, I intend to point you to as many good resources as possible for as many branches of programming as I can.
 I will not recommend a resource unless I have used it myself and found it to be useful.

     There are, however, a few branches of programming for which I have not been able to find any good learning resources.
-Where this is the case, included are introductions to certain frameworks such as Tkinter and Pygame.
+Where this is the case, included are introductions to certain frameworks such as Tkinter.

- - **Get you writing code as fast as possible**
+ - **Get you reasonably coding proficient within 20 hours instead of 10,000 hours**

     I have always learned best by doing.
 I feel that for programming this is the best approach to learning therefore I aim to get you coding and keep you coding as much as possible.

- - **Get you reasonably coding proficient within 20 hours instead of 10,000 hours**

     I have heard it said that it takes 10,000 hours to become proficient at something.
 I, along with [this guy](https://www.youtube.com/watch?v=5MgBikgcWnY), believe that is false.
 My best aim is to get you reasonably proficient at Python within 20 hours of coding.

     With that said, you may find that you reach your 20-hour mark and are not finished with the book in terms of learning the basics.
 That is okay.
 You may find that a reasonable amount of proficiency is possible in less than 20 hours.
 That is also okay.
 Learn at your own pace, but understand that 10,000 hours of coding is NOT required to gain amazing benefits from coding.

-This is not an exhaustive list but this should give an idea of the philosophy that went into how to learn Python.

 ## How to use this book